baseonballs/mpower-sitedocs/site-docs/mathematics/critical-thinking/cognition/pillars-of-cognition.md

 ## **1. Perception**

-**Perception** is the process of organizing and interpreting sensory information to form a meaningful understanding of the world.
+**Perception**[^1] is the process of organizing and interpreting sensory information to form a meaningful understanding of the world.
 It is the foundation upon which higher cognitive processes are built.

 - **Sensory Input**: Perception begins with sensory input—information received from the environment through our senses (sight, hearing, touch, taste, and smell).
 Our brain processes these inputs to create a coherent representation of our surroundings.